kubernetes/community/contributors/design-proposals/statefulset-update.md

 StatefulSet's StatefulSetSpec and StatefulSetStatus are below.

 1. The StatefulSet contains exactly `[0,.Spec.Replicas)` Pods.
 1. If StatefulSet's `.Spec.GenerationPartition` is nil, then the following is true.
-    1. The StatefulSet's `.Status.TemplateGeneration` is equal to its `.Status.TargetGeneration`.
+    1. The StatefulSet's `.Status.CurrentTemplateGeneration` is equal to its `.Status.UpdatedTemplateGeneration`.
     1. All Pods in the StatefulSet have been generated from the PodTemplate labeled with a `StatefulSetTemplateGenerationLabel` equal to its `.Status.TemplateGeneration`.
 1. If the StatefulSet's `.Spec.GenerationPartition` is not nil, then the following is true.
     1. All Pods with ordinals is the sequence `[0,.Spec.GenerationPartition)` have been generated from the PodTemplate in the StatefulSet's revision history that is labeled with a `StatefulSetTemplateGenerationLabel` equal to